learn-co-curriculum/phase-3-introduction-to-hashes/README.md

 ## Learning Goals

 - Define a Ruby hash
+- Define hash keys
-- Define hash keys and values
+- Define hash values
-- Create a hash using its implicit form
+- Create a Hash using its implicit ("Hash-Literal") form
-- Create a hash with `Hash.new`
+- Create a Hash with `Hash.new`

 ## Introduction

-Up until this point, we've stored our data in list-form using arrays.
+Up until this point, we've stored our data in a list form using arrays.
 An array is like a numbered list.
 It stores a group of items which are accessible via their location, or index number, in the list.
+A `Hash`, in comparison is a "lookup table" like a dictionary.

 Imagine a grocery list: you need to go to the store and buy milk, eggs and bread.
 You could store your list like this: